srl-labs/containerlab/docs/cmd/generate.md

 #### image
 Use `--image` flag to specify the container image that should be used by a given kind.

 The value of this flag follows the `kind=image` pattern.
-For example, to set the container image for the `ceos` kind: `--image ceos=4.21.F`.
+For example, to set the container image `ceos:4.21.F` for the `ceos` kind the flag will be: `--image ceos=ceos:4.21.F`.

-To set images for multiple kinds repeat the flag: `--image srl=srlinux:latest --image ceos=4.21.F`
+To set images for multiple kinds repeat the flag: `--image srl=srlinux:latest --image ceos=ceos:4.21.F` or use the comma separated form: `--image srl=srlinux:latest,ceos=ceos:latest`

 If the kind information is not provided in the `image` flag, the kind value will be taken from the `--kind` flag.